mozilla/data-docs/src/tools/spark.md

 The Spark clusters can be launched from [ATMO](https://analysis.telemetry.mozilla.org).
 The Spark Python API is called PySpark.

-Note that this documentation focuses on ATMO, but analysis with Spark is also possible using Databricks.
+Note that this documentation focuses on ATMO, which is deprecated.
+Databricks is the preferred Spark analysis platform.
 For more information please see this
 [example notebook](https://dbc-caf9527b-e073.cloud.databricks.com/#notebook/30598/command/30599).